Input File Configuration

 degrees indicates North.
 Use the Reverse checkbox if the data file rotates in the opposite

-- Calculated Field - This option allows you to create a custom data field which takes the
+- Calculated Field - This option gives you the ability to create a custom data field which takes

 if your data has a metric field named "Meters" that you want to display in feet, you could use